 Of course, we can not deny that there are too many factors are correlated with building a robust system:

-Like buying software, I will not buy a software if it does not keep updating.
-A good software should keep evolving with the environment, and function well.
+Like buying software, I will not purchase software if it does not keep updating.
+Good software should keep evolving with the environment, and function well.

-A good software should easy to transplant, in regardless of platform or operating system.
+Good software should easy to transplant, regardless of platform or operating system.

-A good software should take the future application scenarios into consideration and developed suitable interfaces.
+Good software should consider future application scenarios and developed suitable interfaces.

 Redundancy can save the world when the disaster happens.

-Let me count the importance of those factors to the consequences without them and it reminds me that the redundancy is the most important part among them.
-Life is the typical redundancy system, organs such as the liver and kidney are highly redundant: there is vastly more capacity than is necessary to do the job, so a person with a missing kidney suffers no obvious incapacity.
+Let me count the importance of those factors to the consequences without them, and it reminds me that the redundancy is the most crucial part among them.
+Life is the typical redundancy system, organs such as the liver and kidney are highly redundant: there is vastly more capacity than is necessary to do the job, so a person with a missing kidney suffers no apparent incapacity.
 If a finger is damaged, there are ways that the other fingers may be configured to pick up an object.
 I think only God can create this kind of robust system.
-We should learn from this design philosophy when building our own systems.
+We should learn from this design philosophy when building our systems.